TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers

-Now, for the \textit{cross-modal transferability} on the embedding space of $f_\theta$, we would like to achieve $h_\phi(\bm z_{I}^{f_\theta}) \approx h_\phi(\Pi(\bm z_{T}^{\text{CLIP}}))$ for a pair $(I,T)$, namely, we would like to use the projected embedding of CLIP text embedding interchangeably for the image embedding on $f_\theta$.
-We can then derive a \textit{sufficient condition} for the projector $\Pi$ under our assumption by examining the equations below: in which (1) follows from the modality gap definition of CLIP and (2) follows from the assumption and the continuity of $h_\phi$.
-Thus, from the above equations, we can easily deduce the sufficient condition for the \textit{cross-modal transferability} is $\bm W^\top \bm g=0$; \textit{i.e.,} the modality gap $\bm g$ should lie in the nullspace of $\bm W^\top$.
-Guided by this sufficient condition, we obtain our linear projector $\Pi$ and introduce our method in detail in the next section.
+in which \cref{eq:assump1_eq_1} follows from \cref{def:gap}, and \cref{eq:assump1_eq_2} follows from the assumption and the continuity of $h_\phi$.
+Thus, from the above equations, we can easily deduce the sufficient condition for the cross-modal transferability is $\bm W^\top \bm g=0$; \textit{i.e.,} the modality gap $\bm g$ should lie in the nullspace of $\bm W^\top$.
+Guided by this sufficient condition, we obtain our linear projector $\bm \Pi$ and introduce our method in detail in the next section.